Old Navy: History and description

 In 2005, Old Navy's then-president Dawn Robertson looked to address the competition she saw in Hollister Co. and American Eagle Outfitters by rebranding the division with a "high fashion feel".
-In addition to a new logo, several locations were built or remodeled to reflect the "New Old Navy"; one such location in St. Petersburg, Florida cost roughly $5 million to develop.
+In addition to a new logo, several locations were built or remodeled to reflect the "New Old Navy"; one such location in St. Petersburg, Florida, cost roughly $5 million to develop.
 Unlike the traditional industrial warehouse style most Old Navy locations possess, the new stores were boutique in nature, featuring green building materials, rock gardens, large murals, and posters, as well as many mirrored and silver accents.
 Also, advertisements began to be created in-house, and substituted the original kitschy and humorous feel for a high fashion and feminine directive.
-These stores proved to be a disappointing investment and Robertson was asked to leave the company.
+These stores proved to be a disappointing investment, and Robertson was asked to leave the company.

-In 2011, Old Navy began a second rebranding to emphasize a family-oriented environment, known as Project ONE.
-It targets Old Navy's target customer (the fictional "Jenny", a married mother of at least one child) and features better lighting, vibrant colors, layouts that make shopping easier, quick-change stations, and a more efficient cash wrap design.
-By July 12, 2011, one third of the company's North American locations had adopted the redesign.
+In 2011, Old Navy began a second rebranding, known as Project ONE, to emphasize a family-oriented environment.
+It targeted Old Navy's target customer (the fictional "Jenny", a married mother of at least one child) and featured better lighting, vibrant colors, layouts that make shopping easier, quick-change stations, and a more efficient cash wrap design.
+By July 12, 2011, one-third of the company's North American locations had adopted the redesign.

 In 2012, after several years of Old Navy losing sales to rival retailer H&M, Gap Inc. hired H&M executive Stefan Larsson to run its Old Navy division.
 Larsson instituted a number of changes, including hiring designers away from Coach, Nike, Reebok, and North Face to design exclusive Old Navy clothing.
-By 2015, Old Navy's yearly sales had reached $6 billion per year in the United States, almost equaling those of Gap Inc.'s Gap and Banana Republic divisions combined.
+By 2015, Old Navy's yearly sales had reached $6 billion per year in the US, almost equaling those of Gap Inc.'s Gap and Banana Republic divisions combined.
 Larsson left the company to join Ralph Lauren in 2015 and was replaced by current President and CEO, Sonia Syngal.
+Since at least 2013, Old Navy (as part of Gap Inc.) has been a member of the advocacy coalition Business for Innovative Climate and Energy Policy (BICEP) organized by the nonprofit advocacy organization Ceres.